joshpierce/personal-portfolio-tutorial/README.md

 -   [Node/NPM](https://nodejs.org) - Personally, I use NVM (because it's the 🐐) but for this tutorial, the LTS version should work.
 -   [GIT](https://git-scm.com/downloads) - Latest version ought to do.
--   [Visual Studio Code](https://code.visualstudio.com) - This is where we'll be editing our source files.
+-   [Visual Studio Code](https://code.visualstudio.com) - This is where you'll be editing your source files.
     **Suggested Extensions** (Not Required, But Nice To Have):
     -   [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Code Formatter.
     -   [Svelte For VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) - Helper extension for authoring Svelte apps in VS Code.